dropkick/dotfiles/README.md

 ## Credits

-Many thanks to the [dotfiles community](http://dotfiles.github.io/) and the creators of the incredibly useful tools.
+Many thanks to the [dotfiles community](http://dotfiles.github.io/) and the creators of these incredibly useful tools.